 The cave floor is a riverbed but excursions (sometimes on our butts or hands and knees) up into side chambers above the main flow lead us into various “rooms” which the ancient Mayan used as spaces for what archaeologists believe were sacred rituals aimed at gaining favor with the Gods of the Underworld, a feared and revered place they called xibalba.

 We saw lots of ritual remains during our trip inside the Actun Tunichil Muknal (ATM) Cave but the artifacts and ritual sites on this trip rivaled what we saw in the ATM, minus the skeletons.
 And, because this cave is owned by Ian Anderson, we were the only group inside it unlike the much-more-famous ATM cave which can get crowded.

-With six waterfalls inside the cave, this trip definitely had the ATM trip beat when it came to physical challenges and adrenaline.
+With six waterfalls inside the cave, this trip definitely has the ATM trip beat in terms of physical challenges and adrenaline.
 Each waterfall had to be climbed on the way into the cave, then leapt off or rappelled down on the way back out of the cave.
 Jumping off a waterfall inside a cave in near darkness into a pitch black pool of water that you’re trusting is deep enough and obstruction-free lends new meaning to the phrase leap of faith.

 For more adrenaline, check out the two other caving adventures we had in Belize with Ian Anderson’s Caves Branch Adventure Company & Lodge including The River Cave Expedition and the aptly named Black Hole Drop.